 How many golf balls can you fit in a limousine?
 Who would win in a fight between Batman and Superman?
 Who’s your favorite Disney Princess?
 Some of today’s hiring managers rely on some pretty unconventional questions to identify top talent.

-With this in mind, we’ve put together a collection of 25 top interview questions that will show you whether any candidate is a fit for your organization.
+With this in mind, we’ve put together a collection of 25 top interview questions that will show you whether any candidate could be a good fit for your organization.

 Some of these might seem boring or “obvious”, but they serve a purpose.
 They’re the perfect way to ease candidates into the interview and get the background information you need.